Biography

 Architekturfotografie – Made in China, Museum fur Angewandte Kunst Koln (MAKK), Cologne, Germany

-Road to 2012, National Portrait Gallery, London UK
+Road to 2012, National Portrait Gallery, London, UK

-Uncommon Ground, Flowers Gallery, London UK
+Uncommon Ground, Flowers Gallery, London, UK

 Darmstadter Tag der Fotografie, Darmstadt, Germany

-Hollywood In Style, Camerawork Gallery, Berlin
+Hollywood In Style, Camera Work Gallery, Berlin, Germany

 Photography Selection, Flowers Gallery, London, UK